Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 In order to utilize the WYSIWYG editing experience, an internal rendering host, or *editing host* (green box), is delivered with XM Cloud.
 This editing host is managed by Sitecore, and runs a Node server that can host any Node-based application.

-The main way of accessing XM Cloud is through the *Sitecore Cloud Portal*.
+The main way of accessing XM Cloud is through the *Sitecore Cloud Portal* (solid outlined box, 'Sitecore Cloud').
 This GUI allows you to manage and access your different Sitecore Apps and Users.
 For an in-depth exploration of the Sitecore Cloud Portal, navigate [here](https://doc.sitecore.com/portal/en/developers/sitecore-cloud-portal/introduction-to-the-sitecore-cloud-portal.html).

 When developing with XM Cloud, you can use the available build and deployment services (purple box).
 XM Cloud has these services built-in, so that you do not have to think about building or provisioning the XM Cloud instance, it is all done for you.
 If you have more requirements than currently provided, you can set up your own build and deployment pipeline using the [XM Cloud CLI](https://doc.sitecore.com/xmc/en/developers/xm-cloud/walkthrough--creating-an-xm-cloud-project-using-the-sitecore-cli.html).